 The Street Stock division continued to be highly competitive with 8 different winners throughout the season.
 Ed Puleo won the 2 long-distance point events (a 30 lapper during Blast Off weekend & a 50 lapper during the Mid-Season 300, the latter of which Puleo also set fast time during the division’s only time trials of the season).
 It was Walt Hovey Jr however, who had the point lead from the 2nd week on by consistenlty finishing in the Top 5.
 2008 Champion Al Stone III stayed in the title hunt by winning 4 features in a row late in the season.
 Going into the final point race, he was 13 points (or 7 positions on the track) behind Hovey.
 Stone was the first to avoid disaster in the race when he spun out battling for 3rd on the second lap.
 But later it was Hovey who got together with Norm Sears on the backstretch and then made contact with several other cars as he went around turns 3 & 4 – the resulting damage ended his night officially finishing 17th.
 Stone would go on to finish 7th and clinch his second title in surprising fashion.
 He won the non-points Finale event for his 7th win of the season, Puleo had 6 wins and Hovey with 3 victories.
 Fellow competitor Kevin Talbot lent his #74 to both Stone and Hovey during different parts of the season so they could remain in the points race after problems plagued their primary cars.
 Talbot would earn Sportsman of the Year honors at the season-ending banquet for his generousity to both title contenders.

 One of the fiercest rivalries at the Speedbowl was in full effect during the 2010 Mini Stock season as 3-time champ Danny Field and 2-time champ Ken Cassidy Jr were once again battling for the division title.
 Field started the year in record-breaking fashion as he became the 2nd driver to win 3 straight MS races (Bruce Thomas Sr – 1997) and the first to do so to start a season.
 Cassidy, Sean Caron and Chris Williams were in the title hunt during the summer, but by late August Cassidy was the only contender within striking distance of Field.
 With 3 point races left, the Sept 18th event saw Cassidy and Field battling intensely for 7th place during a race that had no cautions up to that point.
-With 2 laps to go, they made contact out of turn 2, then as they came around turn 3, Field ran Cassidy into the armco barrier destroying the Cassidy's #11 car and disqualifying Field from the event, and in essence crushing his title hopes as well.
-He was suspended for 1 week and chose not to return for the rest of the season.
-Cassidy returned to win the last point event and the non-point Finale MS Open event to lead the division in wins (6) and win his 3rd Mini Stock Championship.
+With 2 laps to go, Cassidy made contact with Field as they came out of turn 2, then in turns 3 & 4 Field ran Cassidy into the outside wall.
+Cassidy’s night was over and Field was parked in the infield for the remainder of the event.
+Field was suspended for the following week and chose not to return for the rest of the season.
+Cassidy returned to win the last point event and the non-point Finale MS Open event to lead the division in wins (6) and capture his 3rd Mini Stock Championship.
 Sean Caron won 3 times, including the MS 50 lap portion of the Mid-Season 300 in which he also set fast time.
 Veteran Louie Bellisle III won 4 times.

 2009 Legend Car Champ Jason Palmer sold his car to Anthony Flannery during the off-season, and Flannery went on to similar dominant success that Palmer had the previous season.
 Flannery won 20 races overall, including a record 13 consecutive between both Wednesday & Saturday series.
 He won the first 8 straight Wednesday events – a record for a single point division – until he broke it later in the season with 10 straight in the Saturday division.
 He set fast time for the Legends during the Mid-Season 300 and won the 50 lap INEX National qualifier race in August.
 Max Zachem, Giovanni Giarranta and Dana DiMatteo each won a Saturday event, while Flannery won the rest.
 He won 10 of the 15 events on Wednesday and joined Jags and Jason Palmer as drivers to win both the Wednesday and Saturday Legend Car titles during the same season.

 The Pro4 Modifieds made only one appearance in 2010 when Norm Wrenn won the Blast Off event – his record 5th Pro-4 win at the Speedbowl.
-The Allison Legacy North Series returned for 4 events with James Logan (2), Anthony Frissora and Nick Sweet taking the victories and Wayne Coury Jr won the Outlaw Stock race during Finale Weekend in his familiar #10 Late Model for the second year in a row.
+The Allison Legacy North Series returned for 4 events with James Logan (2), Anthony Frissora and Nick Sweet taking the victories and Wayne Coury Jr won the Outlaw Stock race during Finale Weekend for the second year in a row.